ocius/apiTester/README.md

 # Development
 ## Architecture
 ### Lambda Function.py
-Contains the main program, requests data from https://api.ocius.com.au/drones, validates the data using test.py.
+Contains the main program, requests data from all the endpoints, validates the responses using test.py.
 If a single test has failed SES.py is used to send a summary report.

 ### SES.py
 Defines how emails are sent using AWS's Boto3.
 Contains hardcoded email subject, recipients, AWS region and sender informaiton.